Lesson 85/100

 Next: Cross-browser Testing — Complete Guide

-Practice: Run today's code with npm run dev and verify in Lighthouse — commit with feat(css): article-85.
+Practice: Apply today's styles in DevTools and run Lighthouse — commit with feat(css): article-85.

 FAQ